Man City news: Sergio Aguero named Premier League player of the month | Goal.com

 The Argentine centre-forward managed to score seven goals during a great month for the English champions, which saw them return to the top of the table ahead of Liverpool.

-Aguero hit a hattrick against Arsenal at the start of the month before securing another treble during a 6-0 demolition of Chelsea and scoring the winner in a narrow victory against West Ham.
+Aguero hit a hattrick against Arsenal at the start of February before securing another treble during a 6-0 demolition of Chelsea and scoring the winner in a narrow victory against West Ham.

-The 30-year-old now has a haul of six player of the month awards to his name, but this latest nod represents his first win of the 2018-19 campaign.
+The 30-year-old now has a haul of six player of the month awards to his name, but this latest nod represents his first win of the 2018-19 campaign - as per Sky Sports.

+Guardiola's side have finally seized the initiative in this year's title race after chasing Liverpool for much of the season, with nine matches left to play.

+Aguero has played a huge part in their recent success and he is now the Premier League's top scorer this term with 18, one ahead of Liverpool's Mohamed Salah.